fortio/logc/README.md

 CGO_ENABLED=0 go install fortio.org/logc@latest
 ```

-Or get on of the [binary releases](https://github.com/fortio/logc/releases)
+Or get one of the [binary releases](https://github.com/fortio/logc/releases)

 Or using the docker image
 ```shell